FindMySchool LogoFindMySchool

 A key implication for parents is that Millom’s culture is likely to suit students who respond well to structure and relationships, and who benefit from predictable routines combined with practical opportunities to build confidence.
 Students who need very calm, tightly controlled classrooms all day may find it important to ask how behaviour consistency is reinforced across subjects, because this is explicitly identified as an area for further refinement.

-Millom School’s most recent GCSE performance indicators suggest outcomes that are below England average on several headline measures.
+Millom School’s current GCSE performance indicators suggest outcomes that are below the stronger national benchmarks on several headline measures.
 The Progress 8 score is -0.28, which indicates students made below average progress from their starting points across eight subjects.
-The school’s Attainment 8 score is 41.2.
-(These figures are the most recent available and should be treated as the current benchmark.)
+The school’s Attainment 8 score is 44.9.

-In England-wide context, Millom’s GCSE outcomes sit below England average overall, placing it in the lower 40% of schools nationally by percentile.
-Ranked 3,185th in England and 1st in Millom for GCSE outcomes (FindMySchool ranking based on official data), this is a school where results are a meaningful consideration for academically driven families comparing options.
+In England-wide context, Millom’s GCSE outcomes still sit in the lower half nationally.
+Ranked 2,765th of 3,895 schools in England and 1st in Millom for GCSE outcomes (FindMySchool ranking based on official data), this is a school where results are a meaningful consideration for academically driven families comparing options.

 At A-level, the pattern is similar.
-Ranked 2,313th in England and 1st in Millom for A-level outcomes (FindMySchool ranking based on official data), Millom sits below England average on top grades.
-In the most recent dataset, 0.0% of A-level grades were A*, 11.3% were A, 13.2% were B, and 24.5% were A* to B combined.
-England averages in the same frame are 23.6% for A*/A and 47.2% for A* to B.
+Ranked 2,337th of 2,549 schools in England and 1st in Millom for A-level outcomes (FindMySchool ranking based on official data), Millom sits in the lower national band for this measure.
+0% of A-level grades were A*, 0% were A, 20% were B, and 20% were A* to B combined.

 What this means in practice is not that the sixth form lacks ambition, but that outcomes may be more variable than in larger sixth forms with bigger cohorts and broader subject set sizes.
 For families, the best next step is to look at the subject level picture, ask about how small class sizes are supported (staffing stability, shared teaching, enrichment, and independent study structures), and align choices with realistic target grades and next steps.